MahdiLeilaz/MahdiLeilaz/README.md

 - 👋 Hi, I’m @MahdiLeilaz
 - 👀 I’m interested in programming & philately.
-- 🌱 I’m currently learning Java, Git and SQL.
+- 🌱 I’m currently learning to be a good human!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 mahdi_leilaz@yahoo.com

 <!---
 MahdiLeilaz/MahdiLeilaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.